How to get to Barranquilla

 Opening hours

+The museum operates with hourly entry slots, accommodating up to 50 visitors per hour.
 You can enter on the hour, from 9:00 am to 4:00 pm.
-They are strict about this and you will not be admitted at a quarter past, you will have to wait until the next hour.
+The museum is strict about this and you will not be admitted at a quarter past the hour: you will have to wait until the next hour.
 The museum is closed on Mondays.

 Tip #2